 Upon arrival in the field

-As soon as you arrive in the mission country, you will be offered a personalized health meeting by the Medical Coordinator (MedCo) or a designated person (Deputy MedCo or Assistant).
-This meeting aims to provide all relevant information on the medical risks related to the project, the precautions to take, and the procedure to follow in case of a health problem or accident.
+As soon as you arrive in the mission country, you will be offered a personalized health briefing by the Medical Coordinator (MedCo) or a designated person (Deputy MedCo or Assistant).
+This meeting aims to provide all relevant information on the health risks related to the project, the precautions to take, and the procedure to follow in case of a health problem or accident.

 During this meeting, your health status will be reviewed to enable appropriate medical follow-up throughout your mission if needed.
 The information provided through the medical form will be kept only for the duration of your assignment and will be accessible exclusively to medical staff, with strict confidentiality.